DimMil24/Psira/README.md

 cd Psira
 ```

 On first startup the database is going to populate itself with some demo data.
-If you don't want this comment out line 18 in this [file](backend\src\main\java\com\dimmil\bugtracker\config\StartupRunner.java) before proceeding.
+If you don't want this, comment out line 18 in this [file](backend\src\main\java\com\dimmil\bugtracker\config\StartupRunner.java) before proceeding.

 You can run the app locally or with docker.